DarkBones/darkbones.dev/content/posts/rag-how-i-made-my-2nd-brain-talk-back/index.md

 That's it!
 Those are all the ingredients to set up your own 100% local, 100% free *RAG System*.
 Now when you interact with your favorite model in *open-webui* the following happens:

 1. The *open-webui* function intercepts your message and sends it to the webhook in *n8n*
-2. *n8n* sends your input to *supabase*
+2. *n8n* sends your input to *Supabase*
-3. *supabase* responds with the 5 most relevant chunks
+3. *Supabase* responds with the 5 most relevant chunks
 4. The *open-webui* function adds those chunks as context
 5. The LLM responds more accurately to your input

 And when you add, change, or delete a document from your knowledge base:

 1. *n8n* sends the file path to *darkrag*
-2. *darkrag* adds more context by summarizing the chunks, and stores the embeddings of contextualized version, along with the original data, on *supabase*
+2. *darkrag* adds more context by summarizing the chunks, and stores the embeddings of contextualized version, along with the original data, on *Supabase*